 This group offers you the opportunity to meet confidentially with other students who have similar experiences while providing a space to share and learn from each other.

 Multiple sections of Taking Action will run this semester, so call the Counseling Center today to find out which section will fit best with your schedule.

-Then this support group is for you!
+Then this group is for you!
 This group will provide not only support, but also skills for reducing stress so that you can create the experience you want in graduate and professional school.
-To learn more, simply call the Counseling Center and say you are interested in the Graduate and Professional Student Support Group.
+To learn more, simply call the Counseling Center and say you are interested in the Survive and Thrive group.

 In group therapy, approximately six to eight individuals meet face-to-face with one or more group therapists and talk about what is troubling them.
 Group members will have the opportunity to learn skills and tools to make positive changes and feel better.
 Members also give feedback to each other by expressing their own feelings about what someone says or does.
 This interaction gives group members an opportunity to try out new ways of behaving and to learn more about the way they interact with others.
 The content of the group sessions are confidential; what people talk about or disclose is not discussed outside the group.

 The first meeting is called an "Information Session" and is a time for you to meet the group leader(s) and the other students who will be in the group.
 Group leaders will describe in detail what to expect in group and potential group members will have a chance to ask any questions they may have about group.
 There is no commitment necessary to attend an Information Session.
 Students are welcome to come to the Information Session even if they are not certain they want to join the group.

 For the students who decided that group is right for them, the next few sessions of a group usually focus on the establishment of trust.
 During this time, members usually work to establish a level of trust that allows them to talk personally and honestly.
 Group trust is enhanced when all members make a commitment to the group.